w4bo/AA2425-unibo-mldm/slides/cs-vocalization.md

 **Interpretability.**

-In LLMs, the process that leads to the computation of the insights and their interest remains hidden and not interpretable to the end-user
+The process that leads to the computation of the insights and their interest remains hidden and not interpretable to the end-user

 - Has the model added some distortion to the data?